junit-team/junit5/README.md

 ## Building from Source

-You need [JDK-9] or higher to build JUnit 5.
+You need [JDK-10] to build JUnit 5.
 All modules can be built with Gradle using the following command.

 ```